 Aim and Scope

-IJANS is an open-access, peer-reviewed academic journal published electronically and three-yearly by the Anatolia Science Academy.
+IJANS is an open-access, peer-reviewed academic journal published electronically and three-yearly by the Anatolia Academy of Sciences.
 The journal aims to improve the research culture and help knowledge spread rapidly in the academic world by providing a common academic platform.
-IJANS is published in Turkish and English.
+IJANS is published in English.
 The journal is available online for free at http://www.ijans.org.
 All responsibility for the scientific content and statements in an article published in the IJANS belongs to the authors.

-Similarity index (iThenticate/Turnitin result) must not exceed 25% score.
+The similarity index (iThenticate/Turnitin result) must not exceed a 25% score.
 Manuscripts exceeding 25% are returned to the authors and must be resubmitted to the system within one (1) month.
 Articles that are not resubmitted within one month are rejected.

 IJANS welcomes article submissions and does not charge any article submission or processing charges.